 Selenium IDE is a recording tool used to develop and edit Selenium test cases for web applications.
 Suitable for even novice programmers, it requires no particular setup step to get started with Selenium IDE, except for adding the extension of the tester’s specific browser.

 The development environment offers the capability of converting test cases to different programming languages, giving testers greater flexibility in test execution.

 Selenium Grid is designed to run multiple tests across different operating systems, browsers, and machines in parallel.
 It’s a significant relief for heavy test loads: enabling QA to manage large test suites faster and reduce the total time to complete a parallel-testing complete pass.

 What is Appium?

-Appium, on the other hand, is an open-source tool with features to simplify mobile app automation testing.
-With powerful and cross-platform capabilities, the tool is widely used for all mobile apps: native, hybrid and web applications.
+Appium is an open-source tool with features to simplify mobile app automation testing.
+With powerful and cross-platform capabilities, the tool is widely used for all mobile apps: native, hybrid, and web applications.
 Before being funded and maintained by Sauce Labs in 2013, its original release was in 2011 by developer Dan Cuellar, written in C# programming language.

 Appium allows writing automated scripts using multiple programming languages, such as Java, PHP, Perl, Python, etc. The widespread acceptance of Appium results from its robust capability of writing tests against various platforms (iOS, Android, Windows).